iota-community/I3-IOTA/README.md

 <h3>Step 1:  Building your IoT device</h3>

 Click on the IoT Device that you want to build.
 AstroPiOTA and EnviroPhat are easy to build because you snap together two components.
 CO2-TVOC requires connecting a few wires.
 Autonomous Gardener has multiple components with a more complex wiring scheme.
+LA parking and foot traffic will be available soon.
+They require a camera.

 <img src="sensors.png" width=900 height=450 alt="Sensors" usemap="#sensormap">
 <map name="sensormap">